 Regardless of when a diploma is earned, a student can participate in Commencement at the end of a traditional senior year, with peers, under a Washington provision called Kevin’s Law.
 Families may want to plan well in advance with school staff to consider how senior year events are accessible to youth with disabilities.

 The Big Picture

 The right to a Free Appropriate Public Education (FAPE) includes the right to school-based services that prepare a young person with a disability for adult life.
-PAVE provides a general overview of transition planning in a written article and in a video.
-Included is basic guidance about the state’s requirement for a High School and Beyond Plan (HSBP) to start in middle school and how to align HSBP with the IEP Transition Plan, required by age 16.
+PAVE provides an overview of transition planning in a two-part video series.
+Part 1 includes foundational information about the rights of students with disabilities, with some content related to COVID-19.
+Part 2 provides key information about tools for students moving toward graduation and beyond.
+For example, IEP transition planning is required to be linked to the High School and Beyond Planning process for Washington Students, and a Transition Plan is an IEP requirement by age 16.

 - Article: Tips to Make a Well-Informed Transition into Life After High School

 Various state agencies collaborated to provide a downloadable guidebook: Guidelines for Aligning High School & Beyond Plans (HSBP) and IEP Transition Plans.
 Included are career-planning tools and linkages to current information about Graduation Pathways, which changed in 2019 when the Washington State Legislature passed House Bill (HB) 1599.

 As they move toward adulthood, many students benefit from opportunities to practice skills of self-advocacy and self-determination.
 One way to foster those skills is to encourage youth to get more involved in their own Individualized Education Programs (IEPs).
 To support that, PAVE provides this article: Attention Students: Lead your own IEP meetings and take charge of your future.
 Included is a handout that students might use to contribute to meeting agendas.